rennaarenata/la_lucie/README.md

 ## La lucie
-La lucie is the worst project that you have ever seen, written in batch, vbs, ps1, c++.
+La lucie is basically the worst project that you have ever seen, written in batch, vbs, ps1, c++.
 The main file is "la LUCIE.bat".
 That file calls the others as functions.
 (This is batch lol) We have totally 14 files.

 ## CHESUCIESO.bat
 This file duplicate all the files in the Desktop folder and then...repeat itself :)

-## ILMAUS.ps1
+## ILMAUS.ps1 (Combined with sera.exe)
-Is a simple powershell script that makes the mouse cursor disappear
+**ILMAUS.ps1:** Is a simple powershell script that makes the mouse cursor disappear **Sera.exe:** This file is written in C++.
+Is a precaution activated with ILMAUS.ps1.
+It blocks the mouse cursor in the centre of the monitor before ILMAUS make it disappear.

 ## Starta.bat + StartaDue.bat
 A "in deprecation" file that simply starts ILMAUS.ps1